A risk or issue may have three different scores, depending on your configuration. These are:

 - Original Score

 - This is the score of the risk/issue when it was first identified.
 This should remain the same throughout the life of the risk/issue.
+Without any actions or controls, this is the inherent risk.

 - Current Score

 - This is the score at the last review of the risk/issue and should take account of the action progress and any controls which have been put in place or improved.
+This is the current residual risk The residual risk should always be equal to, or less than the inherent risk.

 - Target Score